Scarinci Hollenbeck, LLC, LLCScarinci Hollenbeck, LLC, LLC

 The short answer is yes.
 Title insurance is essential as it protects buyers and lenders from financial loss due to defects in the title to your property.
 The title company performs extensive research before issuing the policy.
 It searches public records and reviews the chain of title.
 This ensures that the seller has the right to convey the property in question to the buyer.
 This investigation helps identify issues in the chian of title before a transaction is consummated.

 The title search will alert you to any liens, easements, and improper conveyances.
 It will also identify other issues that could create a cloud on your title or affect your use of the property.
-Title insurance protects you from claims arising out of fraudulent transfers (e.g., the seller does not have authority to transfer the deed).
+Title insurance protects you from claims arising out of fraudulent transfers.
+For example, if the seller does not have authority to transfer the deed, title insurance provides protection.
 It also covers unpaid mortgages from previous owners and many other issues.
 These issues could arise and prevent you from the full enjoyment of your property.

 What Is Title Insurance?

 Every real estate transaction — residential or commercial — must have a clear title to ensure the property is free from liens and other “encumbrances.”
-Title insurance protects the property owner and the mortgage lender against future claims for unknown defects in the property title at the time of sale.
-For instance, if the property is owned by heirs of a decedent, the seller may attempt to transfer it without approval or knowledge of her co-heirs.
+Title insurance protects the property owner and mortgage lender against future claims for unknown defects in the property title at the time of sale.
+For instance, if heirs own the property, the seller may try to transfer it without approval or knowledge of co-heirs.
 Title insurance will cover any losses from a lawsuit by someone else who claims to have an ownership interest.

 Ultimately, the goal of title insurance is to investigate the property and the chain of title to identify risks and potential defects in title PRIOR to the transaction being completed.
 This helps ensure that the new owner will have clear title.